-Llama 3 vs Ollama Performance
+Meta Llama 3 vs Ollama Performance

 I've, so far, settled on using LlamaIndex as the framework, StreamLit/ChainLit for the front-end.
-I'm looking to implement a proper ingestion and RAG pipleline with both a vector and graph database (more on that on a separate post).
+I'm looking to implement a proper ingestion and RAG pipeline with both a vector and graph database (more on that on a separate post).
 For the LLM and embeddings, things seem to basically work using Azure Open AI (AOAI).
 As aforementioned, I was looking for alternatives to a more agnostic of Microsoft ecosystem future.
 Since Ollama makes it easy to simulate a potential of running things on a beefy GPU, this is when I noticed that Llama 3 (standard and pre-trained) was available.

 What lucky happenstance!
 It looks like the new model just dropped a few hours ago.
 Ah, kismet.